SimoneMarretta/Data_Management/README.md

 Homework of Data Management SQL &amp; NoSQL

 # Homework_1:
-We used this Dataset https://www.kaggle.com/prajitdatta/ultimate-25k-matches-football-database-european making 10 query.
+We used this Dataset https://www.kaggle.com/prajitdatta/ultimate-25k-matches-football-database-european making 10 SQL query.

 # Homework_2:
 We optimized the query to obtain a faster execution time.

+# Homework_3:
+We used the same dataset and we did MongoDb queries.